Suddenly, Last Summer (Modern Family): Plot

-Gay marriage in California is now legal and Cam (Eric Stonestreet) and Mitch (Jesse Tyler Ferguson) are excited since now they can get married.
-They both start planning for a proposal: Cam asks Gloria (Sofía Vergara) for her help and Mitch asks Claire (Julie Bowen) for her help.
+Gay marriage in California is now legal, and Cam (Eric Stonestreet) and Mitch (Jesse Tyler Ferguson) are excited because now they can get married.
+They both start planning for a proposal: Cam asks Gloria (Sofía Vergara) for her help, and Mitch asks Claire (Julie Bowen) for her help.
 Mitch, wanting to prove his romance, pretends to be sick and makes Cam drive him home.
 On their way home, though, they have a flat tire.
 As both of them kneel down to fix it, they both agree to marry each other, without actually asking the question, nor having a ring.

 In the meantime, Claire and Phil (Ty Burrell) try to organize a kid-free week so they can be alone by coordinating Luke's (Nolan Gould) summer camp with Alex's (Ariel Winter) volunteering excursion and Haley's (Sarah Hyland) beach trip.

 At the Delgado-Pritchett house, Manny (Rico Rodriguez) gets ready for his first solo trip to Colombia to see Gloria's family.
-Jay (Ed O'Neill) tries to get him ready as fast as possible before he changes his mind, because Jay would have her family come to visit them, were Manny not to go.
+Jay (Ed O'Neill) tries to get him ready as fast as possible before he changes his mind, because Jay would have her family come to visit them when Manny doesn't go.